Unsung Heifers of the Open Space Authority

 Cattle at Máyyan 'Ooyákma - Coyote Ridge Open Space Preserve

-There are a variety of benefits and goals that this practice aims to achieve.
+There are a variety of benefits and goals that cattle grazing aims to achieve.
 “We use it to manage our vegetation--specifically grasslands, reduce invasive species in composition and in numbers, reduce fire fuel load and increase native plant diversity,” says Aaron Hébert, Natural Resources Manager.
-Managing the quantity of the growth of invasive species makes more space available for native plants to grow and grazing of excess dry plant matter means less fuel for fires to burn.
+When we reduce the growth of invasive species through grazing, we’re making room for native plants to grow and reducing the amount of available dry vegetation that can act as fuel for wildfires.

 Eight brown elk and one black cow grazing on a bright green hillside with some yellow wildflowers